-Ex-Gov. John Hickenlooper Drops Presidential Bid As Beto O'Rourke Recasts His Focus
+Ex-Gov. Hickenlooper Drops Presidential Bid As Beto O'Rourke Takes On Trump 'Threat'

 On the debate stage in July, Hickenlooper spoke less than any other candidate on the first night of that round, but he tried to position himself as a foil to the progressive front-runners, especially Sens.
 Bernie Sanders and Elizabeth Warren.

 "Now, I share their progressive values, but I'm a little more pragmatic," he said.
-He added that he doesn't think "massive government expansions" are a good idea and argued that being moderate is the sure way to beat President Trump in states he won in 2016.
+He added that he doesn't think "massive government expansions" are a good idea and argued that being moderate is the sure way to beat Trump in states he won in 2016.

 Drawing lines between progressives on stage, Hickenlooper did not support Medicare for All and called the proposed Green New Deal, which would aggressively address climate change, a "disaster at the ballot box."